How Common Is Migraine?

 How is migraine different in children?

-People often assume migraines are something only adults have.
+People often assume migraine attacks are something only adults have.
 That may be why migraine is often undiagnosed in children.
-However, about 1 out of 10 children has migraine, and up to 3 out of 10 teens have migraine.1
+However, about 1 out of 10 children have migraine, and up to 3 out of 10 teens have migraine.1

 Migraine in children may work differently from the way it does in adults.
 For example, boys are more likely to have migraine attacks before puberty.
 After puberty, girls are affected more often and have more severe attacks.1